Bounding Membership Inference: Background

 To achieve DP guarantees, one usually introduces noise to the output of the function $F$.
 The amount of noise is calibrated to the maximal $\ell_2$ or $\ell_1$ difference between all possible outputs of the function on adjacent datasets (also called \emph{sensitivity}).
 Significant progress was achieved on minimizing the amount of noise needed for a given sensitivity \citep{balle2018improving}, and on how DP guarantees scale when composing multiple DP functions \citep{dwork2010boosting,kairouz2015composition}.

-\citet{abadi2016deep,song2013stochastic,bassily2014private} demonstrated a method to make the final model returned by mini-batch SGD $(\epsilon,\delta)$-DP with respect to its training dataset by bounding the sensitivity of gradient updates during mini-batch SGD and introducing Gaussian noise to each update.
+\citet{abadi2016deep,song2013stochastic,bassily2014private} demonstrated a method to make the final model returned by mini-batch SGD $(\varepsilon,\delta)$-DP with respect to its training dataset by bounding the sensitivity of gradient updates during mini-batch SGD and introducing Gaussian noise to each update.
 This approach became the de-facto standard for DP guarantees in DNNs.
 However, the adoption is still greatly limited because of an observed trade-off between privacy guarantees and model utility.
-At the time of writing there is still no feasible way to learn with low $\epsilon$ and high accuracy; what is more, past work~\citep{jagielski2020auditing} observed a gap between observed and claimed privacy, which suggests that DP-analysis, so far, may be too loose.
+At the time of writing there is still no feasible way to learn with low $\varepsilon$ and high accuracy; what is more, past work~\citep{jagielski2020auditing} observed a gap between observed and claimed privacy, which suggests that DP-analysis, so far, may be too loose.

-However, more recently \citet{nasr2021adversary} showed (using statistical tests and stronger MI adversaries) that the current state of the art methods of achieving $(\epsilon,\delta)$-DP guarantees for deep learning are tight, in contrast to the gap \citet{jagielski2020auditing} observed.
-This suggests that there is not much more improvement to be gained by studying how to improve the $(\epsilon,\delta)$-DP guarantee from a given amount of noise or improving composition rules.
-Facing this, future improvements in DP training would lie in understanding the guarantees that DP provides against the performance of relevant privacy attacks.
-This would allow us to be more informed about the guarantees required during training to defeat practical attacks and enable the use of looser guarantees if one is only interested in defending against a specific set of attacks \footnote{It is worth noting that \cite{nasr2021adversary} showed that current analytic upper bounds on DP guarantees are tight, measuring them empirically with various strong privacy adversaries.
-Although results do suggest that bounds match, the paper did not investigate how DP guarantees limit performance of the adversary.}.
+However, more recently \citet{nasr2021adversary} showed (using statistical tests and stronger MI adversaries) that the current state of the art methods of achieving $(\varepsilon,\delta)$-DP guarantees for deep learning are tight, in contrast to the gap \citet{jagielski2020auditing} observed.
+This suggests that there is not much more improvement to be gained by studying how to improve the $(\varepsilon,\delta)$-DP guarantee from a given amount of noise or improving composition rules.
+Facing this, future improvements in DP training would lie in understanding the guarantees that DP provides against the performance of relevant attacks.
+Once more informed about the guarantees required during training, this enables the use of looser guarantees if one is only interested in defending against a specific set of attacks. \footnote{It is worth noting that \cite{nasr2021adversary} showed that current analytic upper bounds on DP guarantees are tight, measuring them empirically with various strong privacy adversaries.
+Although results do suggest that bounds match, the paper did not investigate how DP guarantees limit performance of the adversary.}